rsharifnasab/my-teaching/git/README.md

 ------------------

-# how to use git
+# How to use git

 1. Search!
 2. I Search, too
-3. everybody else does Search too.
+3. Everybody else Search, too.

 ------------------